 Many thanks to Emanuela Marsura for explaining how Hopscotch is played in Italy!
 A longer version of this article was first published in Italian in Emanuela Marsura’s section of QualBuonVento magazine.

 This article was posted on Wednesday, May 29th, 2019 at 2:42 pm and is filed under Countries & Cultures, Games Around the World, Hopscotch, Italy, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Hopscotch in Italy”